CBB752Spring2017/CBB752Spring2017.github.io/index.md

 -2.
 One of the personal genomes has an accompanying transcriptomic time course.
 Identify pathways or gene networks whose expression is altered after HRV or RSV infection.

 #### Part 4: Structure Analysis
-Corey and Jennifer will get back to us with set of more refined projects.

 Check the protein-coding SNPs in Carl Zimmer's genome and Micheal Synder's genome.
 Look for SNPs that are potentially deleterious (for example, intersecting the SNPs with database like HGMD).
 What structural changes might have happen due to the mutation that cause phenotypic effect?